AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 # Error **Could not acquire lock for cron job: indexer_update_all_views**

 This article provides a workaround for the issue when your site has performance issues caused by constant reindexing.
-This is caused by the CRON Job `indexer_reindex_all_invalid` continously running (and processing) and because on reindex, caches are cleaned.
+This is caused by the CRON Job `indexer_reindex_all_invalid` continously running (and processing) and caches are cleaned on reindex.

 ## Affected products and versions